 In many cases, the scheme also applies to family members who do not personally hold citizenship of an EU/EEA country.
-Family in this context means a spouse, children under the age of 18, dependent children under the age of 25, registered partners and co-habitants who have or have had a child together.
+Family in this context means a spouse, children under the age of 18, dependent children over the age of 18, and co-habitants who have or have had a child together.
 In addition, stateless persons and persons with refugee status may also be entitled to reimbursement of their expenses.

 To see which types of treatment this entitlement applies to, click here (in Norwegian).